-The Quigley Corporation (the "Company"), organized under the laws of the state of Nevada, is engaged in the development, manufacturing, and marketing of health and homeopathic products and which products are being offered to the general public.
+The Quigley Corporation (the "Company"), organized under the laws of the state of Nevada, is engaged in the development, manufacturing, and marketing of health and homeopathic products that are being offered to the general public.
 For the fiscal periods presented, the Company's proprietary "Cold-Eeze(R)" products contribute the majority of revenues.